vadadler/android/data-public-api/README.md

 1. [Retrofit 2](http://square.github.io/retrofit/) Retrofit is a REST Client for Android and Java developed by Square.
 It makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice.
 This library is being used to GET news articles.
 2. [ButterKnife](https://github.com/JakeWharton/butterknife) is a viewbinding library for Android that uses annotation to generate boilerplate code.
 3. [Dagger 2](https://google.github.io/dagger/) is a fully static, compile-time dependency injection framework for both Java and Android.
+4. [RxJava and RxAndroid 2](https://github.com/ReactiveX/RxJava) RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+RxAndroid is Android specific bindings for RxJava 2.